-- ullet How to optimize the system for the current data \longrightarrow efficiency - Is the solution found in a reasonable time? → effectiveness - Will the solution stand with changes in data? robustness
+- How to optimize the system for the current data → efficiency - Will the solution stand with changes in data? → robustness

 Information cycle: usage

 - How to implement the solution found?

 - Update information:

 - remove outdated information

 - insert new information

 - Speed of implementation is crucial:

 - will the agents be still available?

 - will their condition be one considered?